How to Get a Home Appraisal: Step by Step

 Whether you’re researching how to get a house appraised because you’re selling or refinancing, one thing is for certain: an appraisal is the first step towards something big.
 It’s a chance to make new memories—either in your current house or another.

-If you’re looking to raise money for your next property but aren’t ready to say goodbye to your humble abode, EasyKnock may have the solution for you.
-Our sale-leaseback solution puts cash in your pocket while you remain in place.
+If you’re looking to raise money for your next property but aren’t ready to say goodbye to your humble abode, a sale-leaseback program may be the solution for you.
+A sale-leaseback puts cash in your pocket while you remain in place.
 By selling your home and converting your home equity to cash, you can get the money you need upfront and stay put for another round or two of birthdays and holidays—after an appraisal, of course.

 The process for selling and refinancing is nearly identical, so we’ll be outlining them side-by-side.
 We’ll also touch on some other tips and tricks to set you up for success.
 If you are still unsure of alternative options to refinance, after reading this article, consult a financial advisor to discuss your options.